 Pull requests against controller will no longer compile with Java 6.

 We still want to run a Java 6 job for any pull requests against older branches.

-“Easy!” you might say: “Just set up your Java 6 job to trigger only on pull requests against non-master branches.”
+“Easy!” you might say: “Just set up your Java 6 job to trigger only on pull requests against non-controller branches.”
 That’s what we thought, too.
 Only: it seems that there’s actually no way to do that using the Validated Merge plugin.

 Run Condition and Conditional BuildStep plugins to the rescue!